rra/podlators/README.md

     prove -vb <path-to-test>
 ```

+The following additional Perl modules will be used by the test suite if
+present:

+* Test::MinimumVersion
+* Test::Pod
+* Test::Spelling
+* Test::Strict
+* Test::Synopsis

+All are available on CPAN.
+Those tests will be skipped if the modules are
+not available.

 To enable tests that don't detect functionality problems but are used to
 sanity-check the release, set the environment variable `RELEASE_TESTING`
 to a true value.
 To enable tests that may be sensitive to the local